 Any unsurrendered shares held by a person whose membership ceased by virtue of the default provisions of Article VI, Section 6 of these Bylaws shall be canceled if unsurrendered after one year from the date of default, and may be reissued.

 Each stock certificate shall bear the signature of the President or Vice President and the Secretary of the Club and the official seal of the Club and shall have plainly printed or engraved upon it a copy of Sections 3 and 4 of Article VII of the Bylaws.

 Section 1: Amount

 The Board shall from time to time fix such dues and fees for the use of the facilities of the Club as it may deem appropriate.
 Any schedule of dues and fees so adopted by the Board shall be circulated in writing among the members and shall be posted at all times at the Club.

 ARTICLE IX – Seal

 The Club shall have an official seal, of such form as may be prescribed by the Board.

 These Bylaws may be amended by a two-thirds vote of the members present and voting at any duly called meeting of the Club, providing there is a quorum at said meeting.
 Notice of the general nature of the amendments to be considered shall be contained in the call for the meeting.
 Copies of the proposed amendments shall be available for inspection by the stockholders at the Club upon request.

-A copy of these Bylaws shall be kept at the Club, and shall be made available for inspection by stockholders and applicants for membership.
+A copy of these Bylaws, as the same may be amended from time to time, shall be posted on the Club’s website at all times so as to be available for inspection by stockholders and applicants for membership.